Mosca42/WorldProtector/README.md

 *  Define any shape as a region
 *  Region highlighting
 *  Compass support for regions
-*  Command line QoL - add all, remove all flags, tp link
 *  Command to set default expand vert values for region stick
 *  Configuration
 *  CLI flags per dimension - Save flags per dimension in overworld nbt